The "Wild Archaeology" experience - a new form of Indigenous archaeology

 By Diane Luckow

-SFU archaeology professor Rudy Reimer has just returned from a summer of filming for season two of APTN’s television show, “Wild Archaeology.”
-It is the first documentary TV series to explore the archaeological record of Canada’s indigenous peoples from their point of view.
+SFU archaeology professor Rudy Reimer spent last summer filming for season two of APTN’s television show, “Wild Archaeology.”
+It is the first documentary TV series to explore the archaeological record of Canada’s Indigenous peoples from their point of view.

-“The show brings to life over 12,000 years of human history in Canada,” says Reimer, a member of the Squamish Nation.
+“The show brings to life over 12,000 years of human history in Canada,” says Reimer, a member of the Squamish Nation, and a co-host of the show.
 “It conveys a culturally informed sense of the past that includes some really cool science and archaeology.”

 The series also showcases how archaeologists are collaborating with local First Nations communities to discover and tell these ancient histories.

-The first season of 13 episodes, which aired last year and is now available online, explored indigenous archaeology from coast to coast to coast.
-It took two summers to film, often in remote and hard-to-reach locations such as the Yukon, Newfoundland and Labrador and the Arctic.
+The first season of 13 episodes, which aired in 2016 and is now available online, explored Indigenous archaeology from coast to coast to coast.
+It took two summers to film, often in remote and hard-to-reach locations such as the Yukon, Newfoundland and Labrador, and the Arctic.